Home > Apparel > Base Layer

 Breathability

-In addition to trapping heat, it’s important the layer breathes well and efficiently wicks moisture.
-Freezing sweat will make you colder faster than a too-thin layer.
-Generally, the lighter a design is, the more breathable it will be.
+In addition to trapping heat, it’s important for your base layer to breathe well and efficiently wick moisture.
+Freezing sweat will make you colder faster.
+Generally, the lighter or less dense a design is, the more breathable it will be.
 Merino wool is also more breathable than synthetics.
+Base layers can be made with a blend of materials that place more breathable textiles in high-heat zones.

-The Smartwool Women’s Classic Thermal Merino Base Layer Crew is a warm winter layer that breathes incredibly well.
+In general, we found that the Smartwool Women’s Classic Thermal Merino Base Layer Crew is a warm winter layer that breathes pretty well.
 It’s our top pick for the dead of winter but also for alpine pursuits in fall and winter.
-The Voormi Women’s Baselayer Bottoms Full Length and Long Sleeve Baselayer Crew also breathed well, and repelled water, too, keeping us dry after sweaty ascents and snowmobile rips.
+The Voormi Women’s Baselayer Bottoms Full Length and Long Sleeve Baselayer Crew also breathe rather well and repel water, keeping us dry after sweaty ascents and snowmobile rips.

-If you know you’re going to be busting it uphill on a warm day in the springtime, look for a lighter layer.
+If you know you’re going to be busting it uphill on a warm day in the springtime, look for an even lighter and more breathable layer.
 Something like the Helly Hansen Women’s HH LIFA Long-sleeve Crew Base Layer or REI Co-op Lightweight Base Layer Tights Women’s Plus Sizes and Top will be a key part of your layering system.

 Odor Prevention

-If you’re packing minimally for multiday use, like a hut-to-hut ski expedition or backpacking/bikepacking trip, merino wool does wonders with hiding odors.
-Generally, synthetic materials don’t champion covering up stench as well as this natural fiber.
+If you’re packing minimally for multiday use, like a hut-to-hut ski, merino wool does wonders with hiding odors.
+Generally, synthetic materials don’t resist odor as well as this natural fiber.
 Merino wool wicks sweat away from your body, allowing it to evaporate rather than sink into your clothes.
 Wool fibers absorb nearly twice as much water vapor as cotton and 30 times as much as polyester.
 The structure of wool binds with odors, playing keep away from bacteria.

 Women’s base layers come in a range of creative patterns and colors; (photo/Jason Hummel)

-Not all base layer legs reach down to your ankle bone.
-Some hit just below the knee or near the shin bone, a la capri pants.
+Most base layer pants reach down to your ankle but some capri styles hit below the knee, near the shin bone.
 We like a cropped length for easy layering with our socks and ski boots.
-The Ortovox 185 Rock’N’Wool Short Pants also hits at the knee and eliminates the need to layer over socks.
-Bottoms that hit closer to your feet are usually tapered to a snugger fit to be easily tucked in when necessary, but also, with enough room to slide socks underneath when preferred.
+The Ortovox 185 Rock’N’Wool Short Pants reach the knee and eliminate the need to layer our pants over socks.

 Sometimes a separate top and bottom just won’t cut it.
 We’re thinking about those best-of-the-season powder days where a gap in base layer coverage could lead to snow where the sun doesn’t shine.
 Base layers with a seamless connection are a rare, but increasingly popular, option in the base layer lineup.
 They’re called onesies or one-pieces that include a top and a bottom sewed together.
 Think wet suits and footie pajamas.